Ordinary primes for some varieties with extra endomorphisms: Hodge-Tate theoretic input

 \begin{remark} When $A$ is an abelian variety with CM, the $\delta_\lambda$ are the Hecke characters that give the $L$-function of $A$.
-Up to equivalence, they give rise to a unique infinity type, the infinity type of $A$.
-In this particular case, Proposition \ref{proposition: RibetShimura} is the restatement that the infinity type of $A$ (in the sense of the previous sentence) is the ``inverse CM type" of $A$. \end{remark}
+In this particular case, Proposition \ref{proposition: RibetShimura} is the restatement that the infinity type of $A$ is the ``inverse CM type" of $A$. \end{remark}

-\subsection{Proof of Theorem \ref{theorem: main3}.}
+\section{Proof of Theorem \ref{theorem: main3}}

 Suppose that $A$ is an abelian fourfold and $E$ an imaginary quadratic field that embeds into $\End(A_\Qbar)\otimes \Q$.
 Suppose that the pair $(A,E)$ has signature $(2,2)$.
 Choose a rational prime $\ell$ totally split in $E$, and let $\lambda,\overline\lambda$ denote the corresponding primes of $E$.
 Let $\sigma,\overline \sigma$ denote the embeddings of $E$ into $\Q_\ell$ attached to $\lambda,\overline\lambda$.
 We may enlarge $k$ so that it contains $E$, so that $E$ actually embeds in $\End(A)\otimes \Q$, and so that the field produced by Proposition \ref{proposition: Ogus} when applied to $\wedge^2\varrho_{A,\lambda}$ and $S_\ell$ is contained in $k$.
 We thus regard $R$ as set of primes of $k$, which by Proposition \ref{proposition: refinement} we can assume of density 1.
 We finally replace $k$ by its normal closure over $E$.